bruce-agaloos/ci-cd-starterkit/Getting Started.md

 # Getting Started

-This repository is a collection of scripts and files used for deploying to staging or production environments.

-Feel free to use this as a guide to get you started, have a better prompt,customize it for your needs,and build your own deployment workflow.

-> vibe coding at its finest! °˖✧◝(⁰▿⁰)◜✧˖°

-### Generate Your SSH Key
 To get started, you'll going to need to generate your very own `ssh key`.
 This will act as the credentials for your device when connecting to remote environments.

 Simply open a terminal of your choice and type: